nds-org/developer-tutorial/cowsay/README.md

 docker login
 docker push USERNAME/cowsay-php
 ```

+**NOTE:** If you have already successfully executed `docker login` on this machine, you will not need to log in again.

 ## NDS Labs Spec
 Now that we have a Docker image for our service, we need to tell NDS Labs how to run this image.